Why Being in Nature Will Benefit Your Mental Health

 Man gazing out over a cloud inversion in the Clwydian hills of North East Wales

 Early recognition of this is key as it enables you to do something about it.
 Once you take that first step of going outdoors for a simple walk, you will have broken the cycle.
-It puts you back in control and allows nature to do what it does best, reducing your stress levels and boosting your mood.
+It puts you back in control and allows nature to do what it does best, reducing your stress levels and boosting your mood – whilst also connecting with nature.

 It sounds simple, and it is.
 But don’t underestimate the power of a daily walk.